 For many patients with thoracic aortic aneurysms, thoracic endovascular aortic repair (TEVAR) has emerged as a solid alternative to conventional open-heart surgery.
 This minimally invasive endovascular option for some patients who are not optimal candidates for traditional open repair can shorten hospital stays and reduce recovery periods.
 Visit our TEVAR page for more information about this minimally invasive option.

 The Thoracic Aortic Program at the University of Michigan is the most experienced in the state, and one of the largest in the country.
 Our documented outcomes include some of the lowest mortality rates for even the most complex thoracic aortic reconstructions.
+We are also one of a few centers that offer descending thoracic aortic repair and maintain very favorable outcomes despite the complexity of the procedure.

 Research Brings New Treatment Options for Aortic Disease